Mars Perseverance Rover

 First time logging a Trackable?
 Click here.

-The Mars Perseverance rover mission is part of NASA's Mars Exploration Program, a long-term effort of robotic exploration of the Red Planet.
-The Mars Perseverance mission addresses high-priority science goals for Mars exploration, including key questions about the potential for life on Mars.
+Mars 2020 is part of NASA's Mars Exploration Program, a long-term effort of robotic exploration of the Red Planet.
+This specific mission addresses high-priority science goals for Mars exploration, including key questions about the potential for life there.
+On the day/sol when the rover landed on Mars, Geocaching HQ launched this page about Perseverance and Geocaching's history with regards to space:

 Perseverance has four main science goals: